-Following the Acquisition, GTN and Bison may seek additional capital contributions.
+Great Lakes, Northern Border, GTN and Bison may require us to make additional capital contributions.
 Our funding of these capital contributions would reduce the amount of cash otherwise available for distribution to our unitholders.
-Additionally, in the event we elect not to, or are unable to, make a capital contribution to GTN or Bison, our ownership interest would be diluted.
+Additionally, in the event we elect not to, or are unable to, make a required capital contribution to Great Lakes, GTN, Bison or Northern Border, our ownership interest would be diluted.